Quantum Algorithm for Reversing Unknown Unitary Evolutions

+By offering a deterministic and efficient means of inverting arbitrary unknown unitaries, our work paves the way for the practical implementation of a wide range of quantum algorithms and {provides new research directions in quantum information processing.} {The quantum circuit architecture in QURA can be constructed via elementary gates, suggesting} its potential to drive the development of meaningful quantum applications, thereby contributing to the ongoing exploration of quantum advantages in early fault-tolerant quantum computing.
+To be applied in practical situations, it is interesting to further consider whether query complexity and computational complexity can be reduced when we know some information of the given unitary, e.g. the multi-qubit evolution has some structure for its Hamiltonian.
+It is also interesting to see whether the complex conjugate of the unitary can be realized more efficiently in this situation, so the dimension of the ancilla system will decrease.

+Besides, it is worth noting that our quantum algorithm may offer new perspectives on the physical understanding of time and reversibility at the quantum level.
+While the arrow of time is a defining characteristic of the macroscopic world, at the quantum scale, reversible transformations are possible if complete knowledge is known.
+Our quantum method, by circumventing the need for complete information and using finite resources, addresses a fundamental question in quantum physics and illustrates that precise control over unknown quantum evolutions is achievable.
+This opens new avenues for exploring the frontiers of quantum information processing and developing quantum algorithms that manipulate quantum dynamics.
+For future directions, it will be interesting to explore how efficiently we can reverse an unknown unitary if we know partial information about the drive Hamiltonian.

-Y.-A. C. and Y. M. contributed equally to this work.
-We would like to thank Zhan Yu, Xuanqiang Zhao, and Keming He for their helpful comments.
-This work was supported by the Start-up Fund (No. G0101000151) from The Hong Kong University of Science and Technology (Guangzhou), the Guangdong Provincial Quantum Science Strategic Initiative (No. GDZX2303007), and the Education Bureau of Guangzhou Municipality.
+\emph{Acknowledgment.}--- Y.-A. C. and Y. M. contributed equally to this work.
+This work was partially supported by the National Key R\&D Program of China (Grant No.~2024YFE0102500), the National Natural Science Foundation of China (Grant.
+No.~12447107).